-Settling an estate is often stressful, but a very important job.
-As an executor you have been entrusted to carry out the wishes of the departed as swiftly and exactly as possible.
-You can count on us to act quickly and with as much understanding to the feelings of everyone left behind.
+Estate settlement is often stressful, but a very important job.
+As an executor you have been entrusted to carry out the wishes of the departed as swiftly and respectfully as possible.
+You can count on us to act quickly and with as much empathy to the feelings of everyone in bereavement.

-Contact us promptly to discuss your explicit estate appraisal requirements and how we can put our experience to work for you.
+Contact us as soon as possible to discuss your precise estate appraisal requirements and how we can put our experience to work for you.

-Generally, settling an estate requires an extensive appraisal report to acquire fair market value for the home to the satisfaction of the parties involved.
-We understand that when you lose a loved one, ordering an appraisal is the furthest thought from your mind.
-Due to this, there is a chance that the date of death differs from the date the appraisal is requested.
-Weaver Appraisal Group assures that our staff are comfortable with the procedures and requirements requested by the IRS and NC revenue agencies to produce a retroactive appraisal with an effective date and fair market value estimate matching the date you suffered the loss of your loved one.
-The ethics provision listed within the Uniform Standards of Professional Appraisal Practice (USPAP) keeps our company to confidentiality, ensuring the strongest degree of discretion for you and your loved ones.
+Generally, settling an estate necessitates an accurate appraisal report to determine fair market value for the property to the satisfaction of the parties involved.
+We empathize that when you lose a loved one, ordering an appraisal report is the furthest thought from your mind.
+Due to this, sometimes the time of death differs from the date the appraisal is requested.
+Our professional staff is familiar with the systems and requirements needed to supply a retroactive appraisal with an effective date and fair market value estimate matching the exact date your loved one passed away.
+The ethics provision explained within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms us to confidentiality, assuring the strongest degree of discretion for all parties involved.

-Opinions of value used in documents provided to the revenue authorities absolutely should be supported by an exhaustive report as to how the appraiser came to his conclusions.
-In having a report supported by Weaver Appraisal Group's expert appraisers, you will have the peace of mind that the numbers displayed in the report will certainly demonstrate to the IRS that the numbers used are well founded and correct.
+One of the most important requirements in a report is an appraiser-backed opinion of value in a detailed reason as to how the appraiser came to his conclusion.
+In having a report backed by Weaver Appraisal Group's expert appraisers, you will have the knowledge that the numbers provided in the appraisal will definitely demonstrate to the NC agencies that the numbers used are well founded and substantiated.